-The purpose of the Board is to govern and guide the Co-op on behalf of the member-owners.
+The purpose of the Weavers Way Board is to govern and guide the Co-op on behalf of the member-owners.
 Responsible and constructive oversight has a critical impact on the vitality of the Co-op.

-2. Board-General Manager Relationship — Delegates operational authority to the General Manager, specifies GM accountability and describes how the Board fulfills its fiduciary responsibility by monitoring progress towards ends and compliance with policies.
+- The Board-General Manager Relationship: Delegates operational authority to the general manager, describes GM accountability and explains how the Board fulfills its fiduciary responsibility by monitoring progress towards Ends and compliance with policies.

-3. Executive Limitations — Stipulate that the General Manager is authorized to use any means he or she chooses to achieve the prescribed ends except those means that are explicitly excluded.
-For example, don’t break the law; avoid financial conditions that would jeopardize the Co-op.
+- Executive Limitations: The Limitations stipulate that the general manager is authorized to use any means he or she chooses to achieve the prescribed ends except what is explicitly excluded.
+(For example, illegal actions or financial approaches that would threaten the Co-op.)

-4. The Board’s Governance Process — Specifies governing methods, Board job description, agenda planning, Board President’s role, Directors’ code of conduct and more.
+- The Board’s Governance Process: Specifies governing methods, roles for the Board president and board directors, agenda planning, directors’ code of conduct and more.

-Board members serve three-year terms and are not compensated.
-The Board meets monthly and encourages other member-owners to run for the Board, especially members who:
+The Board encourages other member-owners to run for the Board, especially those who:

 - Are visionary — who can see past the way things are now, and see what might be.